PowerSheetco/rss-reader-upwork/privacy-policy.md

 ### Website

 We use [Plausible](https://plausible.io/) for website analytics and do not use cookies.
 Please refer to their website about what data is being collected.
-We just want to know HOW MANY people are visiting our website - and not WHO is doing it.

 ### Newsletter